VFedatto/VFedatto/README.md

 ###

 <p align="left">👋Hello!
 My name is Victor Hugo Fedatto, I'm Brazilian, a Law and Computer Science student.
-I'm always looking to learn new programming technologies.<br>📚Currently, I'm improving my skills in HTML, CSS, and Python, and working on personal projects.
-I have a passion for problem-solving and love challenges that involve logic, application development, and legal theory.<br>🌐I have a B2 level in English and an introductory level in German and Spanish.</p>
+I'm always looking to learn new programming technologies.<br>📚Currently, I'm improving my skills in HTML, CSS, and Python, and working on personal projects.</p>

 ###